Ronald C. White

 Ulysses S. Grant: A Fresh Look at American Leadership

-Ronald C. White, Jr.'s refocuses American hero Ulysses S. Grant for the 21st century.
-Decisive yet self-effacing, overcoming multiple trials as a young man, Grant led the North to victory in the Civil War and then offered a surprisingly magnanimous peace to Robert E. Lee and the defeated South.
-In the politics of our day, chockfull of cynicism and peopled by big personalities, White refocuses the life of self-effacing American Ulysses who points beyond himself to a panoply of enduring values.
+Ronald C. White refocuses American hero Ulysses S. Grant for the 21st century.
+Learn why the evaluation of Grant’s presidency has risen 11 places in the three 21st century C-Span Presidential Historians Surveys.
+Overcoming multiple trials as a young man, Grant led the North to victory in the Civil War and then offered a magnanimous peace to Robert E. Lee and the defeated South.
+In the politics of our day, chockfull of cynicism and peopled by big personalities, White suggests how American Ulysses points to a panoply of enduring values.